wildcardjoker/PlayersGuide/Part2/level31/fountainOfObjects/README.md

 What do you want to do? enable fountain
 -------------------------------------------------------------------------------------
 You are in the room at (Row=0, Column=2).
-You hear th rushing waters from the Fountain of Objects.
+You hear the rushing waters from the Fountain of Objects.
 It has been reactivated!
 What do you want to do? move west
 -------------------------------------------------------------------------------------
 You are in the room at (Row=0, Column=1)